Get Started With First Job!

 In this guide, we'll use the Job-first workflow to set up a job from configuring the source and destination to running it.
 If you prefer video, check out our video walkthrough.

 First things first, every job needs a source and a destination before it can run.
-For this demonstration, we'll use Postgres as the source and Iceberg with Glue catalog as the destination.
+For this demonstration, we'll use Postgres as the source and Apache Iceberg with Glue Catalog as the destination.

 Let's get started!